LLNL/axom/src/components/shroud/docs/types.rst

             type(C_PTR) SH_rv
         end function c_get_char1

-The Fortran function calls the C wrapper twice.
+The Fortran wrapper calls the C wrapper twice.
 Once in a declaration to get the length of the string and once to copy the value.
 The functions ``strlen_ptr`` and ``fstr`` are provided by Shroud to get the length of a ``NULL`` terminated string and to copy and blank fill